-Employees often have their blind spots about their own strengths and weaknesses.
+Employees often have blind spots about their strengths and weaknesses.
 When employees work together as a team, they become more aware of their behaviors.
 Additionally, effective teamwork promotes discovering new skill sets you can hone.
-For example, you might be a good communicator but it was never utilized until you became part of the team.
+For example, you might be an excellent communicator but never utilized it until you became part of the team.

 3. Lesser Work-Life Induced Stress

 94% of American workers report experiencing stress at their workplace.

 Stress is a silent killer.
 The repercussions of having a stressful working environment are huge.
 Not only will it affect your productivity but also your physical health too.

 Many studies show a positive impact on stress through collaboration.
 Let’s look at the survey aimed at school teachers:

 - Teachers who collaborate often report higher levels of job satisfaction, increased confidence in their abilities, and a higher feeling of value.
 (Barshay 2014)